 The other main goal is to train students in the Conservation Research Bridge Program

 in wildlife biology and conservation.
 This long term field-based research project was started in 2019 through a collaborative grant between the BHNP and the Amphibian Foundation (AF).
-The project picked up steam in the summer of 2020 with the launch of our Bridge Program where our Director of Research, Dr. Tobias Landberg, worked with our second Bridge Program student, Jack Martin.
+The project picked up steam in the summer of 2020 with the launch of our Conservation Research Bridge Program where the program's co-founder, Dr. Tobias Landberg, worked with our second Bridge Program student, Jack Martin.

 The program now continues with the next wave of students taking over the study.